History of the Seattle Mariners: 2008: 61–101

-Heading into the 2008 season, the Mariners hoped to capitalize on their 2007 success by bolstering their roster to position themselves to once again challenge the Angels for the AL West championship.
-They dramatically transformed their pitching staff, adding free agent Carlos Silva and trading a package of players led by George Sherrill and Adam Jones to the Baltimore Orioles on February 8 for Érik Bédard.
-Other additions included outfielder Brad Wilkerson and infielder Miguel Cairo, as well as a new coaching staff under McLaren featuring former MLB managers Jim Riggleman, Sam Perlozzo, Lee Elia, and pitching coach Mel Stottlemyre.
-Also added to the major league coaching staff was bullpen coach Norm Charlton, a member of the 1995, 1997, and 2001 AL West title teams, as well as Eddie Rodriguez, previously manager of the Mariners' Class AA minor league affiliate.
+Heading into the 2008 season, the Mariners hoped to capitalize on their 2007 success by bolstering their roster to position themselves to once again challenge the Angels for the American League West championship.
+They dramatically transformed their pitching staff, adding free agent Carlos Silva and trading a package of players led by Adam Jones and George Sherrill to the Baltimore Orioles on February 8 for Érik Bédard.
+Other additions included outfielder Brad Wilkerson and infielder Miguel Cairo, as well as a new coaching staff under McLaren featuring former MLB managers Jim Riggleman, Sam Perlozzo, and Lee Elia, and pitching coach Mel Stottlemyre.
+Also added to the major league coaching staff was bullpen coach Norm Charlton, a member of the 1995, 1997, and 2001 AL West title teams, as well as Eddie Rodriguez, previously manager of the Mariners' Double-A affiliate.
 Hitting coach Jeff Pentland remained as the only coach hired under Hargrove.

-Despite their offseason additions, the 2008 Mariners featured one of the league's worst offenses.
+Despite their offseason additions, the 2008 Mariners had one of the league's worst offenses.
 In April, the club attempted to solve some of its offensive woes by designating Wilkerson and pinch hitter Greg Norton for assignment.
-The offensive struggles, in concert with defensive lapses and inconsistent pitching from both the bullpen and the starting rotation, led the team to last place by the end of April despite an Opening Day payroll of nearly $117 million.
-On June 8, the Mariners held the worst record in baseball with a .349 winning percentage, and were on pace for 105 losses and the worst record in team history.
+The offensive struggles, in concert with defensive lapses and inconsistent pitching, led the team to last place by the end of April despite an Opening Day payroll of nearly $117 million.
+On June 8, the Mariners were the worst team in baseball, with a .349 winning percentage, and were on pace for 105 losses, the worst record in team history.
 Hitting coach Pentland was fired on June 9 and was replaced by Lee Elia, who was previously the Mariners' hitting instructor from 1993 to 1997.
 Following a 1–5 homestand, general manager Bill Bavasi was dismissed on June 16 and replaced by Lee Pelekoudas on an interim basis.
 Pelekoudas had held various front office positions with the Mariners since 1980, most recently as vice president/assistant general manager.
 The purge continued on June 19, when John McLaren was dismissed from his position and replaced by bench coach Jim Riggleman.
 Personnel moves of that sort were not limited to coaches and front office personnel in 2008, as Richie Sexson and José Vidro were released in July and August, respectively.
 On September 1, the Mariners were the first team in baseball mathematically eliminated from the playoffs.
 They finished the season with 101 losses, only one fewer than the MLB-worst Washington Nationals.
 The 2008 Mariners became the first team in major league history to have a payroll of $100 million or more while accumulating 100 or more losses.